SeanRandall/Randallreader_web/manual.md

 1. Hold down 4 or 6.
 4 Will move to the previous file in the current folder, and 6 will move to the next file.
 You'll hear the name of the file spoken.
 Pressing 5 will play the file, either from the beginning if you've not started it yet, or resuming from where you last left off.
 2. Press 7.
 The 7 key moves you to the list of files and folders on the Reader, called your library.
 In this mode, 4 and 6 move between files.
 You can press 2 (up), or 7(bak)  again, to move "up" or "Out" of the current folder, if you are in one.
 You can press 8 (down) or 5 (play)  to move "Into" a folder, where you'll hear the name of the first file or folder inside the one you have entered.

 By default, files are listed alphabetically.
-You can change this in the options menu.
+You can change this in the system menu.

 TO summarise: holding 4 and 6 moves through the files in the active folder.
 For a new product, this will be the quick start guide, the full owner's manual, the assembly instructions and the development diary.
 To navigate a more complex structure you can open the library by pressing 7, which is navigated using the 2, 4, 6 and 8 keys in a square around your play key.
 You'll find some classic out-of-copyright content in a folder called Books, just to get you used to the idea.
 You're free to replace all the content on the card whenever you like, and the initial version, or indeed updated versions, will be on the project's website.